Discover more from The View from the Front. By Stan R. Mitchell.

 They really are.
 (Also musicians, artists, and professional athletes.
 They’re crazy, too.
-You have to be, in order to dream big enough to think you can have your aspirations.)
+You have to be, as I see it, in order to think you could ever reach your dreams.)

 But let’s stick with writers.
 They’re what I know.
-Hell, even better, let’s stick with me.
+Heck, even better, let’s stick with me.

 I literally wrote, “I want to be the greatest writer ever.”

 How nuts is that?
 What kind of madness abides inside my head?
 What kind of person would say such a thing?
 (I can’t blame youth.
 I’m a touch over 45.)